DenverDAO/COMStack/README.md

 # DACStack
-Everything you need to self-host your open source **D**ecentralized **A**utonomous **C**ollaboration!
+A one-liner Docker deployment of everything you need to self-host your open source **D**ecentralized **A**utonomous **C**ollaboration!

-## Goal
+## Goal:
-To provide a bootstrapped platform for decentralized collaboration - catalyzing adoption in an accessible, transparent, and entertaining fashion by mode of gamified participation - utilizing tasks and reputation.
+To provide a bootstrapped platform for transparent, incentivized collaboration - thus catalyzing adoption in an entertaining fashion by mode of gamified participation - utilizing tasks and reputation.

 Within minutes your collaborative will be hosting its own open source:
 * Website